logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

   tags: [process, mitre_persistence]
 ```

-In the configuration file, find the line that begins `- Clear Log Activities`.
+In the configuration file, find the line that begins `- rule: Clear Log Activities`.
 Replace the entire contents of the rule with the following:

 ```